Skip to main content

 Endpoint shape per agent

-Agent endpoints are separate from MCP /mcp.
-Use MCP for tool-native workflows, and use /agent/* when you need ADK-style conversational/session behavior.
+Agent routes are separate from MCP /mcp.
+Use MCP when the client is tool-centric; use /agent/* when you need agent protocol behavior.

 Reading path